kanidm/kanidm/book/src/sync/concepts.md

 - Migrating from an existing IDM to Kanidm

 An incoming IDM data source is bound to Kanidm by a sync account.
-All synchronised entries will have a reference to the sync account that they came from defined by their "sync parent uuid".
+All synchronised entries will have a reference to the sync account that they came from defined by their `sync_parent_uuid`.
 While an entry is owned by a sync account we refer to the sync account as having authority over the content of that entry.